BhagiaSheri/WalmartExample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

+## Philosophy of my Approach

+In addition to the two API calls we were instructed to use, I used an additional API call, the Product Lookup API, so that there would be routes that loaded independent of the main search page (i.e. http://localhost:4200/item/33282228) that would display the selected item, and could be refreshed or loaded independently of the Search API results.

 ## Development server

-One will need to run Chrome with --disable-web-security to prevent CORS issues due to the localhost/walmart URL origin conflict.
+One will need to run Chrome with --disable-web-security and --user-data-dir="" to prevent CORS issues due to the localhost/walmart URL origin conflict which most modern browsers flag as a CORS violation.
 Please refer to the following StackOverflow page: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome

-Run via Command Line:
+How to Run Chrome via Command Line:
 Example for Mac: open -a Google\ Chrome --args --disable-web-security --user-data-dir="" Example for Windows: Find the location of chrome.exe on your particular OS, then chrome.exe --disable-web-security --user-data-dir=""

 Remember to close all instances of Chrome before running Chrome via these commands or CORS checking will not be properly disabled.
+You will see a message when your Chrome window opens up if you have done this successfully.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.